data-doge/evolving_personality/README.md

 - Users
 	- patch binary_string
-		- replaces five random spots in user's binary string with x's
+		- replaces five random questions in user's binary string with x
+		-	updates binary string for current user, using params from patch request
 		- redirects to questionnaire

 - Records